China's Geography : its Mountains, Basins, Rivers and Plains

 Tibetan Plateau Yunnan - Guizhou Plateau Inner Mongolian Plateau Loess Plateau Himalayan Mountains Altay Mountains Tianshan Mountains Kunlun Mountains Karakoram Mountains Qingling Mountains Nanling Mountains Changbai Mountains Khingan Mountains Hengduan Mountains Wuyi Shan Mountains Northeastern Plain North China Plain Tarim Basin Junggar Basin Sichuan Basin Shandong peninsula

-Hover the mouse over an area in the map of China, an information box will pop-up with details of the region.
+Hover the mouse over an area in the map of China, you will be taken to a section giving details about the region.

 Geography of China